bluffingo/OpenSB/private/skins/common/markdown/privacy_policy.md

 If you have published personal information you would like to remove, use the tools given to edit it out if applicable.
 If this is not possible (e.g. you want to rename a personally identifiable username) or you would like to fully erase it, please contact Chaziz.

 ## Transparency
-SquareBracket.pw runs on OpenSB, which is fully open source and its source code [is available on GitHub](https://github.com/Bluffingo/OpenSB).
+SquareBracket runs on OpenSB, which is fully open source and its source code [is available on GitHub](https://github.com/Bluffingo/OpenSB).
 You may inspect the source code yourself to see how your data is handled by the software.

 ## Updates
 Updates to this privacy policy are done as commits to the OpenSB Git repository ([View changes](https://github.com/Bluffingo/OpenSB/blob/main/private/skins/common/markdown/privacy_policy.md)).
-You will be alerted of any substantial changes made to the privacy policy through the SquareBracket.pw website.
+You will be alerted of any substantial changes made to the privacy policy through the SquareBracket website.